ordercloud-api/ordercloud-javascript-sdk/README.md

 > Coming from an older version?
 Check out the [migration guide](./readmes/MIGRATION_GUIDE.md) so you can upgrade to the latest and greatest.

+## Requirements

+[Axios](https://www.npmjs.com/package/axios) is a peer dependency of the OrderCloudSDK.

+> Note: Peer dependencies are not installed automatically.
+They must be installed separately.

+Why isn't axios a dependency of OrderCloud SDK?
+Since axios is a fairly popular http library and may already exist as a dependency in your project it is considered best practice to have it defined as a peer dependency.
+This way, there isn't a potential for two versions of axios to be installed which could result in weird bugs, not to mention a bloated javascript bundle.

 ## ⚙️ Installation

 with npm: